gdebell/Dating_for_Nerds/README.md

-# Welcome to the gDating  Repo!
+# Welcome to the Dating for Nerds Repo!

-## What is gdataing?
+## What is Dating for Nerds

-### gDating is a dating website.
+### Dating for Nerds is a dating website.
 The website allows a user to look through other user's profiles.
 A user must be logged in to access the site.